 Again notice the correct sight picture the front sight is clear and the rear sight and target is out of focus.

-In this picture wherever the front sight is will be where the bullet hits, when front sight is high, bullets hit high, when front sight to left, bullets hit left.
+In this picture wherever the front sight is will be where the bullet hits, when the front sight is high, bullets hit high, when front sight to left, bullets hit left.

-In this picture it shows sights what are called the figure 8 or straight 8 sights.
+In this picture it shows sights which are called the figure 8 or straight 8 sights.

 In this picture notice the grip is low and not high on the back strap.

-Finding your Dominate Eye is easy, place your hands like the picture below and with both eyes open put something in the middle opening hole above the thumbs.
+Eye Dominance: Finding your Dominant Eye is easy, place your hands like the picture below and with both eyes open put something in the middle opening hole above the thumbs.
 Once centered on an object, don't move your hands, and shut one eye.
-If the object stays in the center your open eye is your dominate eye.
-If the object disappears, your dominate eye is closed.
+If the object stays in the center your open eye is your dominant eye.
+If the object disappears, your dominant eye is closed.
 Switch eyes, close the open one and open the closed one.
 The centered object will disappear with one eye and will stay centered with one eye.

 Target Kill Zones

-The image above is know as the sniper kill or one shot stop.
+The image above is known as the sniper kill or one shot stop.
 A bullet to this area instantly shuts down the brain.
 The idea is to destroy, disrupt, disconnect or separate the brain stem.
 Some call this the Celery Stalk.
 It is about one inch in diameter and connects the spinal column to the brain.
 A hit to the stem will stop all motor skills including reflex action, so even if his finger is on the trigger, he cannot pull it.
-An easy way to remember this if you see the ears, shoot for the middle of head between the ears.
+An easy way to remember this if you see the ears, shoot for the middle of the head between the ears.